FcoCalero/puppet-module-ssh/README.md

  * Solaris 9
  * Solaris 10
  * Solaris 11

+### SUSE Linux Enterprise Server (SLES) notes

+SLES 15 updates the location of the SFTP subsystem binary to `/usr/lib/ssh/sftp-server` on x86_64 nodes, whereas earlier releases use `/usr/lib64/ssh/sftp-server`.
+The module automatically manages this difference when `ssh::sshd_config_subsystem_sftp` is left at its default value, but administrators overriding the parameter should ensure they use the correct path for their SLES release.

+`ServerKeyBits` also follows the upstream OpenSSH defaults on SLES 15.
+If your environment requires explicitly configuring this value, set the `ssh::sshd_config_serverkeybits` parameter as appropriate.

 If you use the Sun Solaris SSH, please keep in mind that not all parameters can be used.